 Melissa regularly appears in the Supreme Court in relation to disputes about wills and estates and in the SACAT with respect to guardianship and administration matters, where her clients appreciate her blend of passionate advocacy combined with extensive legal knowledge.

-Melissa is a member of the Law Society’s Succession Law Committee and co-editor of that Committee’s quarterly publication “The Last Testament”.
+Melissa is co-chair of the Law Society’s Succession and Elder Law Committee, and co-editor of that Committee’s quarterly publication “The Last Testament”.

 Contact Melissa Yule